flywheel-apps/freesurfer-recon-all/README.md

 To run this gear you need to select structural MRI file(s) as inputs and set configuration parameters.
 Minimally, the "anatomical" input file and a Freesurfer license need to be provided.

-Note: in this initial release of this gear, only basic recon-all functionaity has been implemented.

 # Inputs

 ![Inputs](README_img/inputs.png)